whaakman/azure-docs.nl-nl/includes/iot-hub-get-started-create-device-identity.md

+<a id="create-a-device-identity" class="xliff"></a>

-## <a name="create-a-device-identity"></a>Create a device identity
+## Create a device identity

 In this section, you use a Node.js tool called [iothub-explorer][iot-hub-explorer] to create a device identity for this tutorial.
+Device IDs are case sensitive.

 1. Run the following in your command-line environment: